 Jennifer has previously delivered training nationally for the No Recourse to Public Funds Network and the Women’s Resource Centre.
-She has worked as an MP’s caseworker and she is a founder of the Big Voice London youth legal project.
+She has worked as an MP’s caseworker and she is a founder of the Big Voice London youth legal charity.
 She has volunteered for a number of organisations in the United Kingdom and for the Legal Resources Centre in South Africa and she is prepared to take on pro bono work in appropriate cases.
-She is closely involved with the No5 Chambers and City University Immigration Human Rights Project.

 Jennifer was shortlisted for the Legal Aid Newcomer category in the Legal Aid Lawyer of the Year awards 2017.

 - Jennifer is currently working as legal expert for Lexis Nexis, where she has written detailed practical guidance on human rights and family immigration.